Article

 Many women worldwide reported changes in their menstrual bleeding patterns after the first and second doses of the COVID-19 vaccine.
 Unfortunately, these menstrual abnormalities were only partially studied.
 In this article, the authors from Israel investigated the direct effect of the BNT162b2 mRNA COVID-19 vaccine on the mRNA expression of genes related to the activity of ovarian granulosa cells (GCs), which support the oocytes during folliculogenesis.
 They also examined the possible association between these findings and post-vaccination menstrual disorders.

 The BNT162b2 mRNA COVID-19 vaccine (Pfizer-BioNTech) was the first vaccine authorized by the FDA.
-The vaccine utilizes a lipid nanoparticle (LNP) technology, developed by Acuitas Therapeutics Inc. The authors emphasize that Acuitas Therapeutics Inc. in its “Final Report” to the FDA monitored the distribution and accumulation of LNP envelope containing tagged-mRNA in the body of research-model rats and suggested that the ovaries were one of the four organs that accumulated the LNP vehicle.
+The vaccine utilizes a lipid nanoparticle (LNP) technology developed by Acuitas Therapeutics Inc. The authors emphasize that Acuitas Therapeutics Inc. in its “Final Report” to the FDA, monitored the distribution and accumulation of LNP envelope containing tagged-mRNA in the body of research-model rats and suggested that the ovaries were one of the four organs that accumulated the LNP vehicle.

 The menstrual cycle consists of follicular, ovulatory, and luteal phases.
 The follicular phase lasts from the start of menstrual bleeding until ovulation and is determined by follicle-stimulating hormone (FSH), which promotes follicle growth.
 The luteal phase lasts from ovulation to the next menstrual bleeding and is regulated by an increase in luteinizing hormone (LH), which promotes corpus luteum formation.
 The most important functional unit of the ovary is the follicle, composed of an oocyte surrounded by granulosa cells (GCs), which support the oocyte during folliculogenesis.
 Granulosa cells are present in all stages of follicular development except in the primordial follicle, which is surrounded by a single layer of follicular cells.
 The authors emphasized that GCs are endocrine cells that participate in the hypothalamic-pituitary-ovarian (HPO) axis.
 Stimulated by FSH, the GCs secrete endocrine and paracrine regulators, such as estrogens (produced within the GCs), anti-Mullerian hormone (AMH), and inhibins.
-These hormones, in turn, regulate FSH, directly by reducing its synthesis and secretion at the level of hypophysis (estrogens and inhibins) or indirectly by reducing the sensitivity of follicles to FSH (AMH).
+These hormones, in turn, regulate FSH, directly by reducing its synthesis and secretion at the level of the hypophysis (estrogens and inhibins) or indirectly by reducing the sensitivity of follicles to FSH (AMH).

 Anti-Mullerian hormone (AMH), produced exclusively by GCs, has a paracrine effect on other follicles.
 It down-regulates the FSH receptor (FSHR) level in pre-antral follicles and inhibits the activation of primordial follicles from the ovarian pool.
 Inhibin B is produced primarily by GCs of FSH-dependent growing antral follicles and secreted during the follicular phase of the menstrual cycle, before ovulation.
 Inhibin A is predominantly expressed by the corpus luteum.

-As GCs play a significant role in the regulation of the HPO axis, and Acutias Therapeutics Inc. in its “Final Report” to the FDA reported the accumulation of LNP vehicles in ovaries, the authors hypothesized that the direct impact of the vaccine on GCs may alter the expression and secretion of ovarian follicular hormonal regulators.
+As GCs play a significant role in the regulation of the HPO axis, and Acutias Therapeutics Inc. in its “Final Report” to the FDA, reported the accumulation of LNP vehicles in ovaries, the authors hypothesized that the direct impact of the vaccine on GCs may alter the expression and secretion of ovarian follicular hormonal regulators.
 Consequently, this affects the menstrual cycle.
-They focused on inhibin B which participates in the HPO feedback loop.
+They focused on inhibin B, which participates in the HPO feedback loop.

 About the study

 Vitality in harvested hpGCs exposed to the BNT162b2 mRNA vaccine for 24 or 48 hours was evaluated by the MTT assay.
-The mRNA expression of genes related to the activity of GCs was examined by quantitative polymerase chain reaction, including the mRNA expression of aromatase, interleukin (IL)-8, AMH, FSHR, inhibin A, and inhibin B genes.
-The levels of inhibin B and inhibin A secreted from the hpGCs in the culture medium were evaluated by ELISA test.
+The mRNA expression of genes related to the activity of GCs was examined by quantitative polymerase chain reaction, including mRNA expression of aromatase, interleukin (IL)-8, AMH, FSHR, inhibin A, and inhibin B genes.
+The levels of inhibin B and inhibin A secreted from the hpGCs in the culture medium were evaluated by the ELISA test.

 Results